ovh/cds/docs/content/hosting/repositories-manager/_index.md

 It allows you to enable some CDS features such as :

- - Create application in CDS from Bitbucket or Github
- - Attach an application to its Bitbucket or Github repository
+ - Associate a CDS Application to a repository
  - Fully automatic hook management
- - Branch filtering on application workflows
+ - Add pipeline status on pull request and commits
- - Commit logs on pipeline build details
+ - Add comment on pull request

 Go through this tutorial to enable the link between repositories managers and CDS.